MEET OUR TEAM

 Catherine Samiselo, MPH

-Catherine Samiselo manages our program activities.
-She has more than 20 years of programming and managerial experience in public health.
+Catherine Samiselo builds and manages our partnerships with the government, community based implementers and non-governmental organizations, She has more than 20 years of implementation and managerial experience in public health.
 Catherine has worked in areas ranging from gender-based violence, HIV/AIDS, reproductive health and child development.
 Prior to joining HL, she served for five years as Deputy Chief of Party for the USAID funded Zambia Rising Project.
 Catherine served for five years as an advisor for World Vision.
 Catherine started her career with the Government of the Republic of Zambia, where she spent 16 years with the Ministry of Youth Sport and Child Development.
 Catherine received her undergraduate degree in Community Education with Huddersfield University and her Master’s in Public Health from Leeds Metropolitan University in the United Kingdom.
-Catherine joined HL in June 2018.
+Catherine joined HL in 2018.

 Finance & Admin Manager